nim-lang/Nim/doc/tut2.rst

 ========

 Generics are Nim's means to parametrize procs, iterators or types with `type parameters`:idx:.
+Generic parameters are written within square brackets, for example ``Foo[T]``.
 They are most useful for efficient type safe
 containers:

 .. code-block:: nim